-Lurgan is one of the oldest Rugby Clubs in Ireland celebrating its 125th anniversary in this the 2005 – 2006 season.
+Lurgan is one of the oldest Rugby Clubs in Armagh and indeed Ireland; celebrating its 125th anniversary in this the 2005 – 2006 season.
 Lurgan first fielded a team in 1880.
 The only surviving records from those early years of Lurgan’s history are two framed photographs of the teams from 1880 and 1900.

 In those early years Lurgan played at Soye’s Folly in the town before moving to Annaloiste and then to Toberhewny and the Tandragee Road.

 The Great War saw the playing of rugby suspended.
 In 1919 the Club was reformed and rented the showground in Lurgan Park as a playing pitch.
 It also obtained the use of changing facilities, including the famous sunken bath, and an entertainments room at Brownlow Castle.

 The 1919-20 season saw Lurgan fielding a 2nd XV for the first time.
 The following season saw the 1st XV appear in their first Cup Final when the met Queen’s University in the final of the Junior Cup.
 Although beaten in that final the next season heralded a period of great success for the Club.

 The 1921-22 season saw the 1st XV win the Past Players’ Cup (Junior League Championship) and the Provincial Towns’ Cup.
 In the 1924-25 season the 1st XV achieved a remarkable treble of winning the Past Players’ Cup (Junior League Championship), the Provincial Towns’ Cup and the Junior Cup.
 It is a record that can not be beaten and, to date, has not been equalled.
 Success continued the following year when the Provincial Towns’ Cup once more returned to Lurgan.